-Ocean and Coastal Trust Fund: It is time for the federal government to follow the recommendations of both national ocean commissions and establish an ocean trust fund dedicated to providing financial support for federal agencies, regional partnerships, and state and local programs related to understanding and managing our oceans, coasts, and Great Lakes.
+Ocean and coastal trust fund: It is time for the federal government to follow the recommendations of both national ocean commissions and establish an ocean trust fund dedicated to providing financial support for federal agencies, regional partnerships, and state and local programs related to understanding and managing our oceans, coasts, and Great Lakes.

-Integrated ocean and coastal budget: The administration should develop an integrated federal coastal and ocean budget that identifies current funding levels for science and management programs and evaluates the actual needs for these programs, including the potential to significantly increase the NOAA budget and the budgets of other federal agencies such as DOI, EPA, U.S. Army Corps as they relate to ocean and coastal protection.
-This initial integrated budget should be used going forward as an evaluation tool for assessing funding trends and needs.
+Integrated ocean and coastal budget: The administration should develop an integrated federal coastal and ocean budget that identifies current funding levels for science and management programs and evaluates the actual needs for these programs, including the potential to significantly increase the NOAA budget and the budgets of other federal agencies such as DOI, EPA, and U.S. Army Corps as they relate to ocean and coastal protection.
+This initial integrated budget should be used moving forward as an evaluation tool for assessing funding trends and needs.

-Budget coordination: Require the Office of Management and Budget to review NOAA's budget under the Natural Resources, Energy, and Science Program along with other environmental agencies, such as Environmental Protection Agency and Department of Interior, to ensure coordination.
+Budget coordination: Require the Office of Management and Budget to review NOAA's budget under the Natural Resources, Energy, and Science Program along with other environmental agencies, such as EPA and DOI, to ensure coordination.